jdlevish/ChooseYourCocktail/README.md

 ## Contributing

 If you would like to contribute to this project please submit a Pull Request, or take a look at the open issues.
-For more complicated contributions please contact the maintainerjdlevish@gmail.com
+For more complicated contributions please contact the maintainer jdlevish@gmail.com

 ## Additional questions
 contact the creator at jdlevish@gmail,com or Jdlevish on github.com